erics273/learning-angular4-with-timely/03-timely-review.md

 You remind yourself that all of the server-side stuff is done.
 You just have to deal with the stuff in the browser: the HTML and JavaScript and CSS.
-Michaela has alread written the API for you to use.
+Michaela has already written the API for you to use.
 (Thanks, Michaela!)
 So, you take a deep breath and...